-In 2016 the Dalai Lama announced with his great wisdom that “the western woman is going to change the world.”
+In 2016, the Dalai Lama proclaimed with his great wisdom that, “The western woman is going to change the world.”

 There is such tremendous strength in our ability to collaborate, our empathy and compassion, our drive, and intelligence.
 But to move the needle on this change requires more than just talking about it.
 It requires action.
 I’d like to share my story behind launching Equita with my co-founder Katie Burke, and how we hope it can truly make a difference to the women led planning firms across the country and the many clients these planners serve.